brandonwestcott/li3_waffle/README.md

 The goal here is to get `array('views/blogs/show.html.php' => 'views/posts/show.html.php')` working.
 The initial attempts were futile, but I really hate the way you must define it now.

-### Helper filtering:
-Almost there, expecting this will be full helper replacement like the models above, not method specific replacement.
-The reason is that in order to filter all methods in a helper, you would have to create a `HelperDelagate` type class with all its stuff delegated to the real helper.

 ## Configuring
 In short, if `$_config['enabled'] = true`, the feature is enabled.
 See comment 3 below of where I expect this to go.